adaltas/node-csv/src/index.coffee.md

 *   `header`        Display the column names on the first line if the columns option is provided or discovered.
 *   `lineBreaks`    String used to delimit record rows or a special value; special values are 'auto', 'unix', 'mac', 'windows', 'unicode'; defaults to 'auto' (discovered in source or 'unix' if no source is specified).
 *   `quote`         Defaults to the quote read option.
-*   `quoted`        Boolean, default to false, quote all the fields even if not required.
+*   `quoted`        Boolean, default to false, quote all the non-empty fields even if not required.
+*   `quotedEmpty`   Boolean, no default, quote empty fields?
+If specified, overrides `quotedString` for empty strings.
+*   `quotedString`  Boolean, default to false, quote all fields of type string even if not required.
 *   `rowDelimiter`  String used to delimit record rows or a special value; special values are 'auto', 'unix', 'mac', 'windows', 'unicode'; defaults to 'auto' (discovered in source or 'unix' if no source is specified).

 All options are optional.